The Seahawks offseason program gave us some clarity, but here are five questions we’re still asking

 The team’s biggest free-agent signee, end Ziggy Ansah — acquired to replace the traded Frank Clark — was limited to conditioning work as he recovers from shoulder surgery.
 Carroll offered a hopeful, but still vague, timeline for a return sometime during training camp.
 Ansah’s pedigree is reason for optimism that he can fill much of Clark’s lost production once healthy.
 But there will be some hefty sighs of relief once he does actually get full clearance to play.

 As Carroll also noted, the nature of OTAs/minicamp — no full pads, no full contact — makes it pretty hard to evaluate linemen, so any real assessment of the readiness or improvement of young players such as Rasheem Green, L.J.
 Collier and Jacob Martin will have to wait.
 Cassius Marsh, in his second stint with the team, seems certain to play a key role.
 Carroll this week said Barkevious Mingo — who last year played mostly at strongside linebacker — will be used more as a pass rusher this season.
-But Mingo has just five sacks in his last five seasons and may not even be a guarantee to be on the roster come September.
+But Mingo has just five sacks in his past five seasons and may not even be a guarantee to be on the roster come September.

 Seattle still has almost $24 million in cap space for 2019, 11th-most in the NFL via OvertheCap.com, so it won’t be a surprise if the Seahawks use some of that flexibility to scour the waiver wires for veteran pass rushers who become available as the season nears.